Passing Citizenship to Your Children

 You may qualify for a citizenship certificate if:

 This is called citizenship by descent.
-In most cases, Canadian citizenship can be passed down to the first generation born outside Canada.
+Under Bill C-3, which took effect on December 15, 2025, Canadian citizenship can now be passed down beyond the first generation born outside Canada.

 Immigration laws can be complex, and exceptions or legislative updates may apply depending on individual circumstances.
 That's why reviewing each case carefully is important.